we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 ### What is an object?

+> It's a thing created based on the blueprint (the class).

 > An object is an instance of a class.

->
-> It's a thing created based on the blueprint (the class).
->
-> One class can create multiple objects, like you create multiple houses based on the same blueprint.
+> One class can create multiple objects, like you create multiple houses based on a unique blueprint.

 ---